[Official] teamLab Planets TOKYO, Toyosu

 Catch the Animals

-Using the app's camera, aim at the animals on the wall and throw a Research Arrow at them, or set light nets around their feet to capture them.
+Using the app's camera, aim at the animals on the wall and release a Research Eye at them, or set light nets around their feet to capture them.

 Research the Animals